9 Foods You Should Never Eat Before Bed

 The reasons to avoid spicy foods before bed are twofold.
 For one, they can irritate the stomach and cause heartburn, making it hard to wind down for sleep, says Dr. Shane.
 The interaction also creates a passage for histamines to release into your body, says W. Christopher Winter, MD, president of the Charlottesville Neurology and Sleep Medicine clinic in Virginia and author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.
 “Anti-histamines make you sleepy,” he says, but on the flip side, histamines promote wakefulness.

 Forget what you’ve heard about how the tryptophan in turkey makes you sleepy on Thanksgiving—you can blame your food coma on the massive portions you gobbled down.
 In fact, turkey on any other day might actually keep you awake.
 The protein signals the brain to produce dopamine, the “motivation molecule” that gives you energy.
 You might want to avoid chicken and steak close to bedtime, but there’s still a way to get your protein fix.
 “Game meat and salmon are higher in melatonin,” says Dr. Winter.
 “Those are good for sleep.”
 (On the flip side, try to not eat these 10 things if you want to live a long life.)

 Ending your day with a glass (or two) of red wine might conk you out, but you won’t get good quality sleep.
 As your head hits the pillow, your liver is still hard at work trying to remove the alcohol from your system, says Dr. Shane.
 “There’s a connection between your liver and your heart, and your heart beats faster, and that wakes you up,” he says.
 Once you snap out of dreamland, your pounding heart will make it harder to drift back into sleep.
+Sleep will also not be as deep and alcohol can interfere with sleep architecture.
+Snoring and heartburn are also common after alcohol which may disrupt sleep.
 Instead of wine, try these 11 natural sleep aids that actually work.